 Economics: Access to economic success is not open to all people in the United States.
 The economic future of citizens may be uncertain.
 How can life, liberty, and happiness be attained if economic success and a stable economic future is not possible?
 Is capitalism working and for whom is it working?
 How can we overcome embedded historical practices and fears to realize the potentials of our differences?
 How can we tap into the markets, cultural strengths and skills of all Americans?
 What changes need to occur to ensure that all can pursue the rights granted in the Declaration of Independence?

 Social Justice: When we recite the Pledge of Allegiance, we vow “one nation, indivisible, with liberty and justice for all”; however, we are in fact a divided nation which does not have liberty or justice for all.
 For example, consider disproportionate minority incarceration, chronic homelessness, and the dearth of mental health support.
 Social justice concerns become even more complex when multiple issues coincide.
 What social responsibilities do we have at the personal, institutional, local, and global levels to work for liberty and justice for all?

-If you have suggestions or ideas about speakers, events or other programming for the 2013-14 Reaching for Higher Ground: Food Matters project -- to be led by you, your department or a partnership, or to be explored by the Reaching for Higher Ground committee -- please use the "Contact Us" link at left to share your thoughts.
-Learn more about the Food Matters project.
+If you have suggestions or ideas about speakers, events or other programming for the 2015-16 Reaching for Higher Ground: And Justice for All project, to be led by you, your department or a partnership, or to be explored by the Reaching for Higher Ground committee, please contact us to share your thoughts.